 If you choose to go on your own please contact the Alaska Public Lands Information Center (APLIC) at 101 Dunkel St Fairbanks.
 907-459-3730

-Preparations for traveling: you should carry 2 full-time spares, emergency flares, extra gas and windshield wiper fluid, bug repellent, rain gear, first aid kit, emergency food & water and camping gear.
-Travel with your lights on, slow down when other vehicles are approaching, do not stop on the road travel surface.
+Preparations for traveling: you should carry 2 full-size spares, emergency flares, extra gas and windshield wiper fluid, bug repellent, rain gear, first aid kit, emergency food & water and camping gear.
+Travel with your lights on, slow down when other vehicles are approaching, do not stop on the road.

 Livengood.
 Junction of Elliott Hwy. and The Dalton Hwy.
 Turn west to Eureka and Manley Hotsprings.